gaissmai/bart/README.md

 length of 256 bits.
 This means that the bitset fit very well in a cache line and that loops over the bitset in hot paths can be accelerated by loop unrolling, e.g.

-Perhaps a future Go version that supports SIMD instructions for the [4]uint64 vectors will make the algorithm even faster on suitable hardware.

 ```go
 func (b *BitSet256) popcnt() (cnt int) {
 	cnt += bits.OnesCount64(b[0])